baictg52-hue/NeuroQuantis-1/PhaseCoherence/README.md

 Please tell me what you need to add (code examples, installation instructions, training script call methods, etc.), and I can continue to help you improve it.
 🛠️ Quick Start (Quick Start) 1.
 Model Parasitic Fine-Tuning and Training (Symbiosis Training) You can directly use the closed-loop fine-tuning script we have written train_resonance_symbiosis_fixed.py, which can keep Gemma native Under the premise of language ability, the last layer of hidden states is forcibly mounted through Hook and injected into the phase resonance layer for synchronous evolution: bashpython train_resonance_symbiosis_fix Ed.py

-Please use this kind of code carefully.
  2. Single module integration example (Independent Layer Integration) As a pure nn.Module, you can seamlessly insert it into any mainstream Transformer architecture as a nonlinear topology enhancement activation layer: Pythonimport torch

 Import numpy as np